cityindex-attic/wordpress-development-flow/README.md

 > * The first time you run this, it will download a 350MB VM image.
 You might want to get a :coffee:

 1.  `vagrant ssh` -> You're now in a sandbox environment on the VM which simulates the Stackato deployment environment
-1.  `grunt run` -> This will compile your app and launch a dev server that you can access via http://localhost:4567 on your Dev machine
+1.  `grunt run` -> This will compile your app and launch a dev server that you can access at [http://localhost:4567](http://localhost:4567) on your Dev machine
 1. TODO Any changes you make on your dev machine will be automatically copied to your vagrant VM.
 Currenty you must run `rsync -a --exclude='.git*' --exclude='.vagrant' --exclude='.DS_Store' /vagrant/ /home/vagrant/` from your vagrant ssh terminal after each file change